Building sustainable societies through risk-informed planning

 Small Island Developing States like Jamaica, Bahamas and the Turks and Caicos Islands are highly vulnerable to natural disasters with serious environmental, social and economic implications.
 Estimates show an annual average loss of 2 percent of GDP due to disasters in Jamaica and damages caused by hurricane Dorian in 2019 amounted to US$3.4 billion in the Bahamas alone.
 By preventing, mitigating and preparing, countries and communities will save money, resources and most importantly - lives.

-UNDP's helps strengthening resilience in vulnerable areas to boost sustainable socio-economic development and protect natural resources on which the countries highly depend – working with all sectors of society.
+UNDP helps strengthen resilience in vulnerable areas to boost sustainable socio-economic development and protect natural resources on which the countries highly depend – working with all sectors of society.
 For example, in the Turks and Caicos, we supported the government to incorporate disaster risk reduction (DRR) into public investment and planning systems and trained over 30 high level officials on mainstreaming DRR into national budgets.
 In Jamaica, we trained micro, small and medium enterprises owners on DRR and business contingency planning and supported the Government to develop a Continuity of Governance Framework in 2018 to ensure that essential functions continue to be performed during an extreme emergency.
 Through the newly established Engagement Facility for Disaster Risk Reduction, UNDP provided technical support to Bahamas during hurricane Dorian in 2019 and was subsequently requested by the government to manage the National Recovery and Reconstruction Fund which is currently in a nascent stage.